How to withdraw the money you earned with FBS?

 The idea is that these levels will most likely stop the price action and make it reverse.
 As a result, it’s a common approach to open buy trades at support and sell trades at resistance.
 If you want to get the benefit of trading a trend, then you will buy at support during an uptrend or sell at resistance in a downtrend.
 If you don’t trade trends, then you still can use support and resistance levels as your entry points and close positions at the next support/resistance levels.

-Indeed, S&R levels also give a trader a hint where to close a trade.
+Indeed, support and resistance levels also give a trader a hint where to close a trade.
 Thus, if you have an open selling position and the price is approaching a support level, you might think about closing your trade.
 The same thing is with a buy trade, the difference being that after you opened a buying position you need to mind resistance levels.

-Support and resistance can be located on every timeframe.
+Support and resistance can be located in every timeframe.
 Yet, keep in mind that the bigger the timeframe, the more important is a support/resistance level.
-In addition, despite the fact that we talk about levels here, trading is not a precise science, so you actually need to think about S&R as areas.
+In addition, despite the fact that we talk about levels here, trading is not a precise science, so you actually need to think about support and resistance as an area.
 When you’ve identified support or resistance, you need to include a couple of pips around it.
 This will help you make your trading more accurate.

 There are also horizontal support and resistance levels.
-One of the simplest and most effective ways is to that may be drawn through the previous highs and lows of the price chart:
+One of the simplest and most effective ways is to draw them through the previous highs and lows of the price chart: